Is your pet afraid of fireworks?

 1. Keep your pets inside your home

 Create a safe haven where they feel comfortable (preferably in a quiet room so that they can’t hear or see fireworks).
+Wrap them up in a warm pet blanket to make them feel extra safe and secure.

 Just in case, make sure that they can be identified by microchip or a tag (check that your contact info is updated).